 The AMEP programme comprises the following compulsary courses:

 The AMEP course load as mentioned above is meant to equip you with a strong theoretical base for your research project in the second year.
-This project generally takes place in one of the participating research groups at the UvA, VU, AMOLF or in the laboratories of a national or international research partner.
+To better prepare you for the connection to the research project, we offer research showcases and a small lab project (6 EC).
+Your research project generally takes place in one of the participating research groups at the UvA, VU, AMOLF or in the laboratories of a national or international research partner.

 AMEP research takes place at the very forefront of the field.
 The programme is built up to provide you with: